-The late Fritz Faulhaber and his wife, Ping, liked the friendliness of Sarasota and the education at Pine View, so they moved their young family to Casey Key from Clearwater where The Faulhaber Group companies is headquartered.
-They purchased the Gulf-to-bay property for $2.06 million in 1998, built a 19,674-square-foot, Spanish-style home in 2007 and later created an award-winning 1.2-acre pagoda garden.
+The late Fritz Faulhaber and his engineer wife, Ping, liked the friendliness of Sarasota and the education at Pine View, so they moved their young family to Casey Key from Clearwater, where The Faulhaber Group companies are headquartered.
+They purchased this Gulf-to-bay property for just over $2 million in 1998, built a 19,674-square-foot, Spanish-style home in 2007 and later created an award-winning 1.2-acre pagoda garden.
 The Faulhabers also created the Suncoast Science Center/Faulhaber Fab Lab in Sarasota to inspire young people to enter careers in science.
 Ping is the executive director, and, last year, was elected to the Gulf Coast Community Foundation’s board of directors for a three-year, four-month term.

 2209 Casey Key Road, Nokomis

 Inventor and plastics mogul Walter Kreiseder and his wife, Marilyn, own this Casey Key Mediterranean mansion.
 Walter, who holds numerous patents, was a former owner of injection molder Courtesy Corp. in Illinois.
-Purchased in 1999 for $3.95 million, the original home, designed by Ralph Twitchell of the Sarasota School, was razed to make way for a 14,898-square-foot home with four bedrooms, eight bathrooms, a beach cabana and a boat dock.
+Purchased in 1999 for nearly $4 million, the original home, designed by Ralph Twitchell of the Sarasota School, was razed to make way for a 14,898-square-foot home with four bedrooms, eight bathrooms, a beach cabana and a boat dock.
 During the build, it was rumored to be Oprah’s new abode.
 The gossip garnered the site unwanted attention and drop-ins from wannabe paparazzi until someone erected a hand-drawn sign that read, “Not Oprah’s.”
 Builder Michael Walker, president of Michael K. Walker Associates in Sarasota, who led the project, says he isn’t sure how the rumor got picked up, but says an elongated letter “O” cutout shape in the privacy wall may have been the culprit that even had tour buses stopping to gawk.

 4449 Bay Shore Road, Sarasota

-This 21,192-square-foot Parisian-inspired home overlooking Sarasota Bay is owned by James and Maryann Armour.
-He’s the former CEO and chairman of AM General, LLC of South Bend, Indiana, a defense contractor that makes Humvees and Hummer SUVs.
+This massive, 21,192-square-foot Parisian-inspired home overlooking Sarasota Bay is owned by James and Maryann Armour.
+He’s the former chief executive officer and chairman of AM General, LLC of South Bend, Indiana, a defense contractor that makes Humvees and Hummer SUVs.
 The Armours purchased the unfinished home for $19 million in 2008 from financier Howard Jacobs.
 After years of controversy and lawsuits over the existing home’s defects, the Amours ended up investing $14 million in renovating it.
-The three-story, Beaux Arts-style home has 10 bedrooms, 17 bathrooms and a pool.
+The three-story, Beaux-Arts-style home has 10 bedrooms, 17 bathrooms and a pool.
 The Amours are supporters of the Fine Arts Society of Sarasota and Selby Gardens.